-You are eligible for coverage if you:

-- meet the definition of Employee and are Actively at Work; and - have completed the 90 day waiting period.
+You are eligible for coverage if you meet the definition of Employee and are Actively at Work.

 Your Dependents are also eligible for coverage if they meet the definition of Spouse or Child outlined above in the Key Terms.

 To be eligible for coverage, you and your Dependents must be entitled to government health care coverage or similar coverage deemed satisfactory by Blue Cross.